 Competition Is Everywhere

-What if a bunch of random people start selling knockoffs of your products for half the price?
+- What if a bunch of random Chinese sellers start selling knockoffs of your products for half the price?

 This stuff happens everyday and I’ve heard countless stories from people losing the majority of their revenues overnight because of an unhealthy dependence on 3rd party platforms.